 What you can do:

-• Hang a group of branches with decorations attached above the dining table – tie confectionary like Quality Street onto thread as decorations to hang then they’re ready as an after-dinner treat.
+- Hang a group of branches with decorations attached above the dining table – tie confectionary like Quality Street onto the thread as decorations to hang then they’re ready as an after-dinner treat.

 All About Colour

 For an all-encompassing thwack of colour, and a home full of cheerful style – be bold.
-If you want, you can keep a rein on things by picking a few bright colours that work together, or ignore any “rules” and have a bit of everything for a wonderfully eclectic look.
-This works particularly well when you have small children because they will want all sorts of decorations that you might not naturally choose as well as making assorted things themselves to display, so rather than have a tight scheme that is “spoiled” by the odd pink sequinned snowman made by your 5 year old, let loose and be as overly quirky as you can.
+If you want, you can keep a rein on things by picking a few bright colours that work together or ignore any “rules” and have a bit of everything for a wonderfully eclectic look.
+This works particularly well when you have small children because they will want all sorts of decorations that you might not naturally choose.

 What you can do:

-• Let the kids do the tree: children aren’t constrained by colour schemes or décor trend so if they are in charge of the tree, you’ll get a wonderful, potentially slightly wonky but nonetheless fabulously decorated centrepiece.
+- Let the kids do the tree: children aren’t constrained by colour schemes or décor trend so, if they are in charge of the tree, you’ll get a wonderful, potentially slightly wonky but fabulously decorated centrepiece.
 Let them choose one new thing to hang every year and put the date on the back for future reference.

-White is always right in interior décor and this is also true when it comes to Christmas decorations.
+White is always on trend in interior décor and this is also true when it comes to Christmas.
 If you keep your decorations white with a touch of silver for understated sparkle, your home will look festive but chic with a touch of glamour.
 As there’s no bold colour to punctuate, be generous with white decorations so the room looks lavish.

 What you can do:

-• If you want a cool winter white scheme, clear away any bold coloured accessories such as bright cushions so they don’t detract.
-Try to have everything in the room in similar shades in the decor to make the look sophisticated.
+- If you want a cool winter white scheme, clear away any bold coloured accessories such as bright cushions so they don’t detract.
+Try to have everything in the room in similar shades to the decor to make the look sophisticated.
 Whites work with any colour room to give a snow-kissed finish.

-• To warm it up a little, add some pale pastels like lavender, antique rose, duck egg blue that will give some gentle colour without being too overpowering.
+- To warm it up a little, add some pale pastels like lavender, antique rose, or duck egg blue that will give some gentle colour without being too overpowering.

-• So the whites don’t look chilly, incorporate some textures like fur, knit or velvet as these add visual warmth.
+- So the whites don’t look chilly, incorporate some textures like faux fur, knit, or velvet as these add visual warmth.

-About Becky Clarke: Becky's unique styles regularly appear in leading consumer magazines including "House Beautiful", "Your Home" and "Style at Home".
-Also appearing on TV and radio, as well as offering DIY hints and tips, watch out for more of Becky in the Inspiration Centre..
+About Becky Clarke: Becky's unique styles regularly appear in leading magazines including "House Beautiful", "Your Home" and "Style at Home".
+Also appearing on TV and radio, as well as offering DIY hints and tips, watch out for more of Becky in the Inspiration Centre.